We tried to be professional about it making our own raspberry Pi Case. But that’s lame. So you get to see us screw up and still win!

 Yeah, but does it still run after you soldered and hacked it together?!?!
 Huh!!?!?

 Yeah.
 It’s still working.
 Wi-Fi is good too.
 Apologies for the terrible lighting in this picture.

-This was a little more work then we expected.
+This was a little more work than we expected.
 But then again If we did cardboard mock-ups first before just jumping right on in with the CNC router we probably could’ve avoided all of these terrible mistakes.
 It was a teachable lesson that produced an awesome case to which now you too can witness and enjoy as well.
-Did we outperform a raspberry pi case made from a Chinese factory? yes and no. Yes, in respects that we are using higher-grade materials and parts which will last for the lifetime of the raspberry pi.
+Did we outperform a raspberry pi case made from a Chinese factory? yes and no. Yes, in the respect that we are using higher-grade materials and parts which will last for the lifetime of the raspberry pi.
 I get to control the power every step of the way, from the 12v brick to the DC-DC controller and so on.
-No, in respects that making one of these cases with the fasteners and everything else would probably be around $30+ per unit.
+No, in the respect that making one of these cases with the fasteners and everything else would probably be around $30+ per unit.
 About the same cost as the Raspberry Pi itself.

-Ultimately, we think that EVERYONE should make their cases for a Raspberry Pi.
+Ultimately, we think that EVERYONE should make their case for a Raspberry Pi.
 Because it represents your creativity and tells everyone who sees your Pi a little bit about you.
-Which is why we published our dimensional layouts in case someone else wants to grab it and carve their path with it.
+This is why we published our dimensional layouts in case someone else wants to grab it and carve their path with it.
 You are welcome to ask any question except what CNC Router we used.
 Nanners is very protective of that and doesn’t want anyone else in the elderly home cutting fruitcake as clean as she does.
 Hence I will have to trash any comments about the technical specifications of the CNC Router we used.
 Nor will we answer questions about Nanners as a subversive way to find out about the router.
 We hope you understand.
 Those people in the elderly home are vicious!